Identification in discrete choice models with imperfect information: Introduction

-In particular, we focus on a setting where the state of the world consists of distances between the voters and the parties' ideological positions on a few popular policy issues (for simplicity, the {\it systematic component}), and of voter-party-specific taste variables capturing evaluations of the candidates' qualities and of the parties' opinions on more complicated and less media-covered topics (for simplicity, the {\it idiosyncratic component}).
-We assume that each voter observes the realisation of the systematic component, but may be uncertain about the realisation of the idiosyncratic component, on which she has a prior possibly updated through some unobserved information structure.
-We estimate such a model using data from the British Election Study, 2017: Face-to-Face Post-Election Survey (\hyperlink{Fieldhouse}{Fieldhouse, et al., 2018}) on the UK general election held on 8 June 2017.
-We compare our findings with the results one gets under the standard assumption that all voters are fully informed about the idiosyncratic component, and under the assumption that all voters are fully uninformed about the idiosyncratic component.
-Several conclusions on the utility parameters that are achieved under those two information environments are not unambiguously corroborated when we remain agnostic about the information structures of voters.
-Instead, the assumptions maintained on the information structures matter substantially as they drive most of the results.
+Despite the acknowledgement of the central role played by the sophistication of voters in determining voting patterns, only a few empirical works have attempted to take it into account while estimating a spatial voting framework (\hyperlink{Aldrich}{Aldrich and McKelvey, 1977}; \hyperlink{Bartels}{Bartels, 1986}; \hyperlink{Palfrey_Poole}{Palfrey and Poole, 1987}; \hyperlink{Franklin}{Franklin, 1991}; \hyperlink{Alvarez_solo}{Alvarez, 1998}; \hyperlink{Degan_Merlo2}{Degan and Merlo, 2011}).
+This has been done by exogenously and parametrically modelling how information frictions affect the perceptions of DMs about the returns to voting (for instance, via an additive, exogenous, and parametrically distributed evaluation error in the payoffs), or by parametrically specifying the probability of being informed versus uninformed when voting.
+Instead, our methodology permits us to incorporate voter uncertainty under weak assumptions on the latent, heterogeneous, and potentially endogenous process followed by voters to gather and evaluate information.

-To better interpret our results, we perform two counterfactual exercises.
-In the first, we focus on the standard question about how the vote shares change in response to changes in the realisation of covariates, while holding the information structures of voters fixed.
-Again, we find that the counterfactual results depend crucially on the specification of the information environment.
+In particular, we focus on a setting where the state of the world consists of distances between the voters and the parties' ideological positions on a few popular policy issues, and of voter-party-specific taste variables capturing voter perception on candidates' qualities and parties' positions on obscure topics.
+We assume that each voter observes the realization of the former, but may be uncertain about the realization of the latter.
+We estimate the model using data from the British Election Study, 2017: Face-to-Face Post-Election Survey (\hyperlink{Fieldhouse}{Fieldhouse, et al., 2018}) on the UK general election held on 8 June 2017.
+We compare our findings with the results one gets under the standard assumption that all agents are perfectly informed about the returns to voting.
+Several conclusions on the payoff parameters achieved under the complete information assumption are not unambiguously corroborated when we remain agnostic about information structures.